UCSCLibrary/dams_project_mgmt/.github/ISSUE_TEMPLATE/digital-projects-collection-planning-template.md

 File format(s) for preservation masters:

-File format(s) for derivatives:

 File naming conventions:

-File directory:
+File directory on Artifacts2:

 Link to digitization initial assessment worksheet:

 Digitization specialist(s):

-Section completed by:
+## Section 4: File assessment and processing
+(This section is commonly used for previously digitized or outsourced digitization projects)

+- [ ] Master files located and organized on Artifacts

+- [ ] File quality assessed and standards documented on the digital assessment worksheet

+- [ ] Files processed if needed

+- [ ] Filenames matched to metadata spreadsheet

+- [ ] Files saved on dams_ingest

-## Section 4: DAMS Development Assessment
+## Section 5: DAMS Development Assessment

 Development work required?: Y/N   (if Y →)